cdavidmaxey/cdavidmaxey.github.io/_posts/2016-05-05-Sunscreen-wont-work-if-it-stays-in-the-bottle.md

 	<div><a rel="nofollow" href="https://www.epa.gov/enviro/uv-index-mobile-app"><img class="ui rounded image" width="100" style="background-color:#369;padding:7.96px 5px;" src="{{site.cache}}/x/epa.svg">EPA Sunwise</a><br>FREE</div>
 </aside>
 <ul class="compact paragraph tail">
-	<li>Talk about scheduling outdoor activities to avoid the peak sun hours during the middle of the day, and brainstorm indoor activities to do in the middle of the day.</li>
+	<li>Talk about scheduling outdoor activities to avoid the peak sun hours, and brainstorm indoor activities to do in the middle of the day.</li>
 	<li>Ask your child to check the UV index using a weather app&mdash;let them see that the UV index can be high on cold or cloudy days.</li>
 	<li>Try on a rash guard swim shirt, “shorty” wetsuit, or hat to reduce the amount of exposed skin.</li>
 	<li>Pack a beach umbrella or tent to bring some shade along with you.</li>